Harry Gordon Johnson: Early life and education

 He was born on 26 May 1923 in Toronto, Ontario, Canada, the elder son of two children of Henry Herbert Johnson, newspaperman and later secretary of the Liberal Party of Ontario, and his wife, Frances Lily Muat, lecturer in child psychology at the Institute of Child Study of the University of Toronto.

 Johnson was educated at the University of Toronto schools and then obtained scholarships to the University of Toronto, where he studied law and economics.
 According to W. Max Corden in the Oxford Dictionary of Biography, it was at this time that he "developed an interest in the history of thought and was much influenced by Harold Innis's lectures and ideas on Canadian and generalized economic history."
 He graduated in 1943 and subsequently became, for one year, acting professor and sole member of the economics staff at St Francis Xavier University, in Antigonish, Nova Scotia.
 "In 1944", explains Corden, "Johnson volunteered for active service in the Canadian armed forces and, after training, was sent to England in 1945, eventually doing clerical work in Canada House."
 This was then followed by further study at Jesus College, Cambridge, where he obtained a first-class BA degree in economics under the tutelage of the Marxist economist Maurice Dobb; a return to the University of Toronto, where he earned his MA degree; and then finally doctoral research at Harvard University, where he completed the course work requirements in three terms.
 It was while at Harvard that he became a follower of the ideas of Joseph Schumpeter.

 In 1948 he married Elizabeth Scott, daughter of Harold Victor Serson, civil engineer.
 She later became one of the editors of the collected writings of Keynes.
 They had one son and one daughter.

 Career

 He held permanent teaching positions throughout Europe and Canada, as well as visiting positions at universities worldwide.
 Notable were his time with Chicago from 1959 to 1977, also during 1966–74 he worked at the London School of Economics.
 He also held a visiting professorship at Queen's University in Kingston, Ontario and he briefly was professor at the Graduate Institute of International Studies in Geneva until his death.

-As Johnson was universally known, was an inveterate conference-goer.
-In addition he visited innumerable universities, especially in Canada and in Asia.
-He "circled the globe like a planet" (Scott 80).
-This travelling style began in the fifties when he was teaching refresher courses for economists in Karachi and Singapore.
-His travelling and ubiquitousness became legendary.

 Physically, he was a large man, overweight or at least stout, with piercing dark brown eyes.
 But he was far from sluggish, and gave an impression of intense and disciplined intellectual and physical energy.
 He was often loudly and informally dressed.
 His energy was kept under control by his continuous carving of wooden statuettes, of which he made thousands in many different artistic styles.
-He carved at seminars and in his room, throughout the most concentrated discussions of intricate economic problems.
+He carved at seminars and in his room, throughout the discussions of intricate economic problems.